ddisthatoneguyyouknow/DBCreator/index.md

 ## Developed for Independent Investigators

 You can use my software for your independent investigations.
-Usually investigation software costs are not cheap.
+Usually, investigation software costs are not cheap.
 I made my software free.

 ### Features
 - People Database Creator